kirbyj/praatdet/README.md

 ## Calling from the command line

 If you would like to script **praatdet** from the shell, use ```shelldet.praat```, which collapses both argument windows into a single window.
-(If all arguments are included in a single form, which is what is needed for Praat to process all command line arguments when called from the shell, the resulting form window will be too big for most screens (since it can't be dynamically resized as far as I can tell).
+(If all arguments are included in a single form, which is what is needed for Praat to process all command line arguments when called from the shell due to the [single form requirement](http://praat-users.yahoogroups.co.narkive.com/UF4twWwZ/size-of-the-form-windows-in-scipts), the resulting form window will be too big for most screens (since resizing the window is [not possible](http://praat-users.yahoogroups.co.narkive.com/UF4twWwZ/size-of-the-form-windows-in-scipts)).

 ## Known issues